 - 91% of work seekers who majored in the social sciences between 2018-2022 were employed, pursuing graduate school or volunteering within six months of graduation. - Students who major in accounting can enter careers as corporate accountants, financial analysts, business consultants or staff accountants at a public accounting firm.
-Students can also pursue advanced degrees in accounting (MAcc), business administration (MBA) and related fields. - Students who are interested in public accounting are able to structure their major to meet the educational requirements for taking the Certified Public Accountant (CPA) exam in Indiana or Ohio (with an additional 30 credit hours needed after graduation in order to obtain a CPA license in these states).
+Students can also pursue advanced degrees in accounting (MAcc), business administration (MBA) and related fields. - Students who are interested in public accounting are able to structure their major to meet the educational requirements for taking the Certified Public Accountant (CPA) exam in most states (with an additional 30 credit hours needed after graduation in order to obtain a CPA license in states other than Ohio).